IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Header               Description
 ===================  ===================================================================================================================  ======
 InitialPeriod        Initial period (year) when the unit is installed or can be installed, if candidate                                   Year
-FinalPeriod          Final   period (year) when the unit is installed or can be installed, if candidate                                   Year
+FinalPeriod          Final   period (year) when the unit is installed or can be installed, if the candidate                                   Year
 Length               Pipeline length (only used for reporting purposes).
 If not defined, computed as 1.1 times the geographical distance  km
 TTC                  Total transfer capacity (maximum permissible heat flow) in forward  direction.
 Static pipeline rating                MW
 TTCBck               Total transfer capacity (maximum permissible heat flow) in backward direction.
 Static pipeline rating                MW